swhitley/erp-helper-vscode/README.md

 To perform the most common function (XML transformation with XSLT) follow these instructions:
 1. Open the XML document in an editor window.
 2. Open the XSLT document in an editor window to the right of the XML document (as shown in the image below).
-   To ensure that your final output is formatted correctly, include an output element with the indent attribute: <code><xsl:output method="xml" indent="yes" /></code>
+   To ensure that your final output is formatted correctly, include an output element with the indent attribute in your XSLT: <code><xsl:output method="xml" indent="yes" /></code>
 3. Right-click or control-click to reveal the context menu.
 Select <i>ERP Helper</i> > <i>Transform (XSLT)</i>.
 4. The transformed document will open in a new window.